FDio/csit/resources/job_specs/report_iterative/2n-spr/vpp-mrr-00.md

 1c AND 64b AND mrr AND e810xxv AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-dma-1dcr
 2c AND 64b AND mrr AND e810xxv AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-dma-1dcr
 4c AND 64b AND mrr AND e810xxv AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-dma-1dcr
+1c AND 1518b AND mrr AND e810xxv AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-dma-1dcr
+2c AND 1518b AND mrr AND e810xxv AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-dma-1dcr
+4c AND 1518b AND mrr AND e810xxv AND drv_avf AND eth-l2bdbasemaclrn-eth-2memif-dma-1dcr
 ##### eth-l2xcbase-eth-2memif-1dcr
 1c AND 64b AND mrr AND e810xxv AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
 2c AND 64b AND mrr AND e810xxv AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr